Skip to content

 All NHS GGC referrers with access to TrakCare or NHS GGC GPOCS MUST use these systems to make a referral to Nuclear Medicine services (including speciality services).

-Non-NHSGGC referrers must complete this form, instructions for completing this form can be found here.
+Non-NHSGGC referrers must complete and NHSGGC Imaging Request Form, the form and instructions for completing this can be found here.

 Referring Patients to the PET-CT Imaging Service in Greater Glasgow and Clyde